cuiyongbo/hello-world/my_wiki/languages/english_notes_2.rst

 | Definition: (computing) switch from one effect, feature, or state to another by using a toggle. [切换，开关]
 | Usage: the play/pause button toggles between those functions.
 | Usage: there are a number of attributes which can be toggled on or off.
+|
+| attire
+| Definition: clothes, especially fine or formal ones.
+| Usage: holiday attire.
+| Usage: Donna was attired in an elaborate evening gown.

 .. image:: images/toggle.jpg
 .. image:: images/clothe_toggle.jpg